 - active (if you can’t commit to participating in the tribe at least once a week, then maybe it isn’t the right thing for you)

 - committed to seeing one another succeed (there’s no room for envy, jealousy, or gossip here – these things will kill a tribe)

 - honest and willing to tell one another their concerns or opinions

 - sets goals for their sites AND the tribe

 - reviews membership regularly to ensure members are still interested and involved

 Try not to let your blog’s flatline get you down.
 Every blog at some time or another hits a quiet season.
-Jump start it with a few of these strategies and watch your site grow!
+Jumpstart your blog’s heart with a few of these strategies and watch your site grow!